ArkieZhu/My-hello-world/README.md

 # My-hello-world
-This is the first repository, used for learning the github I just updated in the new brach"readme_1/21"
+This is the first repository.
+I just updated in the new brach"readme_1/21"